|Difficulty||Light||EC Range||pH Range:||Time to Harvest|

-Tomato is a popular addition to just about any type of cuisine imaginable, but it can be difficult to procure fresh options year-round.
+Tomato is a popular addition to just about any type of cuisine imaginable, but it can be difficult to procure fresh, local options year-round.
 That’s because tomatoes don’t thrive in cold weather, so their growing season is limited.
-If you’d like to ensure you never run out of this delicious fruit regardless of the time of year, the good news is that it’s possible when you opt for an indoor, hydroponic garden.
-Before you get started with growing tomatoes in your iHarvest®, there are a few things to keep in mind.
+If you’d like to ensure you never run out of this delicious fruit regardless of the time of year, the good news is that it’s possible when you opt for an indoor, hydroponic garden (Preferably one from IGWorks®).

 Most tomato varieties are simple and straightforward to grow from seed.
 Simply consider using our Seedling Starter Kit, or using the paper towel method discussed here for best results.
 You can also consider sowing your tomato seeds directly in the iHarvest, although it may be slightly slower and less successful.

 Tomatoes need plenty of light to grow well.
-When growing tomatoes with your iHarvest®, they will perform best when receiving 16 hours of artificial light.
+When growing tomatoes or other fruiting plants indoors, they will perform best when receiving 16 hours of artificial light, from a superior light source.
 The iHarvest’s full-spectrum lights are terrific at mimicking natural sunlight.
 They also produce a light that is pleasing to the eyes.
 And because LED lights are high efficiency, they will not have a significant impact on your electric bills.

-Your iHarvest® comes with a PPM tester.
-PPM stands for ‘Parts Per Million’ and it is a measure of the nutrients in your water solution.
-When growing tomatoes, you will want to keep your PPM range between 1400 – 3500 for optimal growth.
+When growing tomatoes, you will want to keep your EC range between 2.0 -5.0 for optimal growth.
 Tomatoes grow great with other plants that grow well in these PPM ranges, such as cucumbers, eggplants and peppers.
-Your tomato plants will remain healthy at PPM ranges below 1400, but will not produce fruit as quickly.
+Your tomato plants will remain healthy at EC ranges below 2.0, but will not produce fruit as quickly or prolifically.
+Check out our article on Growing a Variety of Fruits and Vegetables with Hydroponics to learn more on growing plants outside of their optimum EC ranges.

 Your iHarvest® comes with a pH tester.
 Adjusting your pH allows your plants to absorb the nutrients they need, as efficiently as possible.
 Keep your pH between 5.5-6.8 for optimal growth.

 Tomatoes are a flowering/fruiting plant.
-When they are young, before they begin flowering, your tomato plants will thrive with the MaxiGro nutrient solution, which have an N-P-K ration of 10-5-14.
-When they begin to flower and fruit, they will do better with a nutrient solution that has more Phosphorus (P).
-When your tomatoes begin to flower, you may want to switch to Maxibloom nutrients, which have an NPK ration of 5-15-14.
-By doing so, you will get more tomato fruit, and it will ripen faster.
+When they are young, before they begin flowering, your tomato plants will thrive with a general nutrient mix for vegetation, like those that have an N-P-K ratio of approximately 10-5-14 like IGWorks provides.
+When your tomatoes begin to flower and fruit, they will do better with a nutrient solution that has more Phosphorus (P).
+When your tomatoes begin to flower, you may want to add a flowering nutrient mix, which is likely to have an NPK ratio of approximately 5-15-14.
+IGWorks also provides these nutrients on our website.
+By adding the flowering mix to your reservoir, you will get more tomato fruit, and it will ripen faster.

 Pruning and Harvesting: